FAQ

 Multiple Myeloma

 Eating foods rich in folic acid, vitamin B12, vitamin C, and iron is crucial for keeping your blood counts healthy.
 A balanced diet, like the Mediterranean diet which includes whole grains, veggies, fruits, nuts, and beans, is beneficial.
-However, avoid beef liver if you39;re anemic, as it might not always be safe.
-If you39;re dealing with iron-deficiency anemia, foods like beef, cereal, anchovies, eggs, and tofu can be helpful.
+However, avoid beef liver if you're anemic, as it might not always be safe.
+If you're dealing with iron-deficiency anemia, foods like beef, cereal, anchovies, eggs, and tofu can be helpful.
 Remember, always check with your doctor first.